melanchall/drywetmidi/Docs/articles/music-theory/Octave.md

 # Octave

-The main purpose of the [Octave](xref:Melanchall.DryWetMidi.MusicTheory.Octave) class is to provide alternative way to get an instance of the [Note](xref:Melanchall.DryWetMidi.MusicTheory.Note) class.
+The main purpose of the [Octave](xref:Melanchall.DryWetMidi.MusicTheory.Octave) class is to provide an alternative way to get an instance of the [Note](xref:Melanchall.DryWetMidi.MusicTheory.Note) class.
 Some examples of usage:

 ```csharp
 // Get first octave